-(15.b.)
-PRACTICAL APPLICATION OF OXYGEN-ACETYLENE METHOD OF CUTTING
+(15.a.)
+CD-33 (15.b.)
+PRACTICAL APPLICATION OF OXYGEN-ACETYLENE METHOD OF CUTTING (15.c.)
+Contact Hours: 12 Lab (15.d.)
+Prerequisites: None

 To instruct the student on techniques for cutting various thickness of plate, pipe, and structures employing the oxyacetylene method.